Giampiero Gerini TNO

 Functie:

 'The things we are researching today will be standard in about ten to fifteen years’ time.'
-Giampiero Gerini is Senior Scientist in the Optics department.
-As far as he is concerned, research is always a combination of ground-breaking innovation and application driven research.
+Giampiero Gerini is Principal Scientist in the Optics department.
+As far as he is concerned, research is always a combination of ground-breaking innovation and application driven research with the objective of addressing relevant societal challenges.
+Connecting the more fundamental research of the academic world and the applied research and development of TNO can guarantee the maturation of very innovative technologies and novel system concepts to higher readiness level and can finally lead to their transfer to the industrial world.

 Research area

 Metamaterials and metasurfaces are artificially engineered structures consisting of arrays of sub-wavelength scatterers embedded or deposited on a host material.
-While in metamaterials the scatterers alter the host material electrical parameters, realizing values not available in nature, in metasurfaces, the scatterers induce very abrupt variations of the phase, polarization and amplitude of the impinging wave, within a very thin membrane.
+While in metamaterials the scatterers alter the host material electrical parameters, realizing values not available in nature, in metasurfaces, the scatterers induce very abrupt variations of the phase, polarization and amplitude of the impinging wave, within a very thin, sub-wavelength membrane.
 These unconventional electromagnetic properties can lead to major breakthroughs in sensing, imaging and miniaturization.
+Metasurfaces find applications in a very large frequency spectrum ranging from microwaves, up to infrared and visible.

-In particular, optical metasurfaces allow all possible forms of light manipulation with unconventional, extremely thin optical devices, like: flat lenses, deflectors, polarizers, holograms, perfect absorbers, filters, beam shapers, near-to-far-field transducers.
-Their extraordinary electromagnetic properties and their extremely thin dimensions allow very high levels of integration with other components and sensors.
+Optical metasurfaces allow all possible forms of light manipulation with unconventional, extremely thin optical devices, like flat lenses, deflectors, polarizers, holograms, perfect absorbers, filters, beam shapers, near-to-far-field transducers, etcetera.
+Their extraordinary electromagnetic properties and their extremely thin dimensions allow very high levels of integration with other components and sensors for the realization of unprecedented light processing devices.

 My main research goal in this field is to enable the development of novel system/instrument concepts based on metasurfaces/metamaterials.
 To accomplish this goal, we develop modelling/design frameworks, we build and test demonstrators and we embed these structures in the design of complex systems.
 TNO has a long and world recognized competence in the development of instruments/systems for space, defence and semiconductor industry.
 With the use of metasurfaces and metamaterials we are enabling the development of a new generation of instruments.